-The Institute for Diversity and Inclusion in Emergency Management (I-DIEM) is a global non-profit established to facilitate change by integrating into all aspects of emergency management.
+I-DIEM is a global non-profit established to facilitate change by integrating equity into all aspects of emergency management.
 Our focus is on humanity and our vision supports the empowerment of marginalized communities within all phases of the disaster management cycle.

 statement from the cEO